sdbs-uni-p/vldb-dbms-live-patching/plotting/README.md

 ## Original Data

-To analyze our benchmark data (plot charts, etc.), you can perform the following steps:
+To analyze our benchmark data, you can perform the following steps:

 ```
 cd ~/dbms-live-patching